MicrosoftDocs/cpp-docs/docs/atl/reference/pixel-himetric-conversion-global-functions.md

 These functions provide support for converting to and from pixel and HIMETRIC units.

 > [!IMPORTANT]
->  The functions listed in the following table cannot be used in applications that execute in the [!INCLUDE[wrt](../../atl/reference/includes/wrt_md.md)].
+>  The functions listed in the following table cannot be used in applications that execute in the Windows Runtime.

 |||
 |-|-|